McGill Arctic Research Station

 The director of the research station is Wayne Pollard (from McGill University).
 He has many experiences with drilling and geophysical tools.
 His goals are to identify niche environments in permafrost capable of harbouring microbial life at or near the limit of its habitability.

 Geography

 McGill Arctic Research Station is located near the terminus of three glaciers: Baby Glacier, White Glacier and Thompson Glacier.
 It is also beside the Expedition River and Colour Lake.
 The glaciers have been monitored from 1960 to 1999 with gaps in between them.
 The closest community is Grise Fiord, 360 km away.
 However, all flights to and from the station all go through Resolute Bay Airport, which is more than 500 km away.
 The area surrounding it are rolling hills and tall mountains.

 Climate

-The average temperature at the research station is -15 C. Because of the cold temperatures, they can test how microbes can survive on the other colder planets in our Solar System.
-The station receives polar night from the first week of November until the beginning of February, and the midnight sun from the beginning of April until the second week of September.
+The average temperature at the research station is -15 C. Because of the cold temperatures, they can test how microbes can survive on the other colder planets in the Solar System.
+The station receives polar night from the about October 22 until just after the middle of February, and the midnight sun from the middle of April until August 27.